mzapl/sort-and-compare/Readme.md

 This quick experiment lets us pick out the best and worst cases.
 Especially for QuickSort we could prove that it is very ineffective with sorted or reverse-sorted data sets.

+Each function was run with list of 5k elements.
+Time count by cProfile, displayed in seconds.